popfish3/Roblox-Discord-Integration/README.md

 # ROBLOX WEBHOOK INTERIGATION

-Due to the fact that cloudfare has banned ROBLOX webhooks from ROBLOX.
-We have to use a proxy server.
+CloudFare has banned discord webhooks from being sent from ROBLOX.

 Note: It still works in studio.